It is becoming increasingly important for teenagers to look for volunteer work throughout their high school years. Not sure where to start? Look here.

 Animal Shelters – This is the perfect volunteer idea for a teen who loves animals.
 Most shelters thrive on volunteers to help keep the facility clean and the animals fed and happy.
 If you have an animal shelter nearby, call to see what they allow for teen volunteer hours.

 Ours lets teens start volunteering when they’re 13.
-So, Emma and I have gone through orientation and will begin volunteering this week.
+So, my daughter and I have gone through orientation and will begin volunteering this week.
 At our shelter, a parent is required to volunteer with the teen until they are 16.
 Check to see what the rules are at your local shelter.

 Meals on Wheels – If this service is offered in your area, and your teen has their license, they may be able to volunteer for the Meals on Wheels program.
 This is a program that brings meals to local homes of senior citizens to provide healthy food options.
 If your teen doesn’t have their license yet, this is a great family service project.